GOP tactics herald a grim new era of governing for Biden and Democrats

 The Senate, meanwhile, advanced hundreds of billions of dollars in additional federal industrial investment aiming at blunting China’s rise as a world power.
 That bill is expected to be merged with House efforts and passed early next year.

-But this week’s antics demonstrated to some Democrats that the good times are unlikely to roll, especially going into midterm elections where dismal approval ratings for Biden, redistricting advantages and encouraging off-year election results have Republicans expecting major gains.
+But this week’s antics demonstrated to some Democrats that the good times are unlikely to roll, especially going into midterm elections, where dismal approval ratings for Biden, redistricting advantages and encouraging off-year election results have Republicans expecting major gains.

-On deck is not only final passage of the expansive Build Back Better bill and a debt ceiling increase, but also passing full appropriations legislation for fiscal 2022.
+On deck is not only final passage of the expansive Build Back Better bill and a debt-ceiling increase, but also passing full appropriations legislation for fiscal 2022.
 The stopgap passed Thursday night punts the shutdown deadline into mid-February, but there is little sign that Democrats and Republicans are close to an accord on new levels of federal spending.
 Absent an agreement, spending levels agreed to under Trump could remain in place indefinitely.

 The passage of the infrastructure and China bills “genuinely encouraged many of us who know that we need to prove that democracy can work,” said Sen. Christopher A. Coons (D-Del.).
 “But it looks like we may now be sliding back into what I’ll call shutdown politics.”